Rex4God/Library-Management/README.md

 # Library-Management
-Application for the management of library, such book keeping, recording and catalogue.
+Application for the management of library, such  as book keeping, recording and catalogue.